PythonDataScience24/GymGenie/docs/doc.md

 <pre> python .\src\main.py </pre>
 If you are using MacOS or Linux the path of the file has to be adjusted.

-After starting the programm it will appear the menu page of our programm.
+After starting the program it will appear the menu page of our program.
 ![alt text](image.png)

-Have fun exploring our programm.
+Have fun exploring our program.

 ### Functionality

-In the menu of the programm if you type *w*, it will appear the window to insert a workout.
+In the menu of the program if you type *w*, it will appear the window to insert a workout.
 Instead if you type *g*, you will able to set up a goal according to your preferences.
 Typing *o*, you will check how much progress did you made towards your goal.
 Then typing *s*, you will see the summary of your workouts filtered by exercise, by the timeframe, ect.
-Finally, typing *q* you will exit the programm.
+Finally, typing *q* you will exit the program.